omar-A-hassan/omar-A-hassan/README.md

-# Hi there! 👋 I'm Omar Hassan
-As a driven Biomedical Engineering student, I apply advanced computational methods to real-world challenges, with a strong foundation in AI and machine learning.
-I develop impactful solutions across domains including data science, molecular modeling, and geospatial AI.
-My interdisciplinary curiosity fuels the use of cutting-edge tools for research and development.
-I am dedicated to open-source collaboration and advancing innovation in biomedical technologies.

-## 💼 Work
 Currently working on projects where ( BME & Biotech ) ∩ ( AI & ML )

 ## 🔗 Connect with me